 One helium atom is formed by combination of four hydrogen nuclei, but one helium atom weighs less compared to the four hydrogen atoms that fused to form it.
 During this process some matter is lost.
 At this point, the lost matter from the disintegrated hydrogen atoms is released into space as radiant energy.
 Thus the energy which we receive from Sun is generated.

 Of the energy radiated from the sun, only a small portion of it strikes the earth.
 However, even this fraction of energy earth receives in a day is more than what we need for the next one and a half hundred years.

 How Solar Panels work on both Heat and Light?

 Solar panels do work on both heat and light.
 But the amount of energy obtained by infrared radiation(heat) alone is very low compared to that of light energy.

 Typically, Solar panels are designed to extract a specific amount of energy from a photon and convert it into electricity.
-The remaining energy of photon is discarded.
-This specific amount is usually near visible infrared part of spectrum(around 830nm).
-So the infrared(heat) energy having higher wavelength than 830nm is discarded and is not used.
+The remaining energy of the photon is discarded.
+This specific amount is usually near-visible infrared part of the spectrum(around 830nm).
+So the infrared(heat) energy having a higher wavelength than 830nm is discarded and is not used.

-To increase the efficiency of solar panel, we can design panels with multiple layers.
-The top layer takes high energy photons and discards the low energy ones and the bottom layers uses the low energy photons.
-Thus, we could in theory increases the efficiency of solar panels upto 50%.
+To increase the efficiency of the solar panel, we can design panels with multiple layers.
+The top layer takes high energy photons and discards the low energy ones and the bottom layers use the low energy photons.
+Thus, we could in theory increase the efficiency of solar panels up to 50%.
 But this will also increase the manufacturing costs.